Train to become a wildlife rescuer and carer in 2015

-If you would like to become a Wildlife Rescuer, a Wildlife Carer or help out answering Sydney Wildlife's Rescue Hotline; if you are at least 18 years old and live in the Greater Sydney Metropolitan area, then you might like to join the team at Sydney Wildlife by completing the next two day Rescue and Care Course which will be held on Saturday and Sunday November 8th & 9th 2014.
-The course will be held at Northbridge (near North Sydney) and will be the last course for 2014.
-If you are not available to do the November course, the next course will be in February 2015.
+If you would like to become a Wildlife Rescuer, a Wildlife Carer or help out answering Sydney Wildlife's Rescue Hotline; if you are at least 18 years old and live in the Greater Sydney Metropolitan area, then you might like to join the team at Sydney Wildlife by completing the next two day Rescue and Care Course which will be held in February 2015.
+The course will be held at Northbridge (near North Sydney) and will be first course for 2015.
+If you are not available to do the February course, the next course will be in May 2015.

 You don't need any special qualifications to do the course, just a love of animals and a commitment to the protection of native wildlife and habitat.

-In this course you will learn how to rescue and care for a variety of native animals including adult possums, lizards, turtles and a wide range of birds.
-After completing this course and gaining some experience you can choose to go on to do other courses and learn how to rescue and care for a range of other types of animals such as baby possums, macropods (such as kangaroos and wallabies), raptors (such as owls, falcons and other birds of prey), snakes and bats.
+The two day course covers the rescue and care of a variety of native animals including adult possums, lizards, turtles and a wide range of birds.
+After completing the course and gaining some experience you can choose to go on to do other courses and learn how to rescue and care for other animals such as baby possums, macropods (such as kangaroos and wallabies), raptors (such as owls, falcons and other birds of prey), snakes and bats.

 The cost is $100 per person (or $130 for two people sharing materials who reside at the same address).
 The fee covers the cost of a range of materials; start-up equipment and a license fee of $30.00 per person.

 Join our mailing list

 Sign up to Sydney Wildlife's online mailing list.Sign up online now

 To become a carer you'll need to complete a course.Upcoming courses